trentonallan/dartfrog-java/README.md

-# Hyperion: A High-Performance HTTP/1.1 Server in Java
+# Dartfrog: A High-Performance HTTP/1.1 Server in Java

-Hyperion is a lightweight, multi-threaded HTTP/1.1 server implementation written in pure Java with no external dependencies.
+Dartfrog is a lightweight, multi-threaded HTTP/1.1 server implementation written in pure Java with no external dependencies.
 It features support for persistent connections, content compression, concurrent request handling, and a flexible file-serving system.

 ## 📚 Table of Contents